mohamad-abdelkhalek/iSocial/README.md

-# iSocial Lebanon - Digital Marketing Website
+# iSocial Lebanon - Digital Marketing Website Services

 Welcome to **iSocial Lebanon**, a vibrant digital marketing platform designed to elevate your brand through innovative strategies and creative excellence.
 This repository showcases the source code for the iSocial Lebanon website, built with **HTML**, **CSS**, and **GSAP** for stunning animations.